 Free Online Anthropology Courses

-There are no Universities that offer a Master’s in Anthropology online, free of cost.
+No Universities offer a Master’s in Anthropology online, free of cost.
 However, many of them conduct free Anthropology classes that can be of immense help to graduate students or for research work.
 Some of the resources to find free courses and lessons on Anthropology are:

 Scholarships